Our incredibly robust polycrubs are strong and durable in the harshest of climates.

-The essence of the unique design of the polycrub is the incorporation of materials of different properties into a structure where each material complements the others.
-In a polycrub a twin-walled polycarbonate sheet is tensioned against a polyethelene pipe which is also tensioned.
+The essence of the unique design of the polycrub is the incorporation of materials of different properties, This creates a structure where each material complements the others.
+In a polycrub a twin-walled polycarbonate sheet is tensioned against a polyethylene pipe which is also under tension.

 The gap between these two components requires a series of ‘couples’ to be established whenever a load is applied either from outside the structure or from within.
 Put simply the structure acts like a large spring, which distributes the forces all along its structure.

 So what does this mean for the plants?

 For plants to survive in any conditions they require light, heat and shelter.
 Let’s look at each of these in detail: